EastSun5566/vibelog/docs/content-structure.md

 ### Requirements

 - HackMD account with public notes
-- Notes must be published with "View" permission
+- Notes must be published with "View" mode
 - Notes with publication dates are treated as blog posts

 ### How It Works

 1. VibeLog fetches your HackMD profile and notes
-2. Only published notes (with "View" permission) are included
+2. Only published notes (with "View" mode) are included
 3. Note titles become post titles
 4. Publication dates become post dates
 5. Content is automatically processed to remove duplicate H1 headers